Real Estate in Peru

 We asked foreigners in Peru what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Peru typically include a refrigerator, stove, oven, and washing machine.
 Other common appliances may include a microwave, dishwasher, and air conditioning unit.
-Depending on the property, some landlords may also provide additional appliances such as a clothes dryer, water heater, and/or water purification system," explained one person living in Peru.
+Depending on the property, some landlords may also provide additional appliances such as a clothes dryer, water heater, and/or water purification system," wrote one expat who made the move to Peru.

 Additional Information about Searching for a Home in Peru: